 What can I eat on a keto diet?

-Fran's Kitchen will keep you limit your carbohydrates to ensure you maintain optimal ketosis levels.
+Fran's Kitchen will limit your carbohydrates to ensure you maintain optimal ketosis levels.
 When you get carbs in your meal it will come from vegetables and nuts.
 We do not serve dairy or refined carbohydrates such as wheat (bread, pasta, cereals), starch (potatoes, beans, legumes) or certain types of fruit.
 The exception to this are avocados, star fruit (when in season), and berries which we provide in moderation.

 The keto diet can be very limited and restrictive, the following are good list of foods you want to eat and foods you'll want to avoid while on a keto diet: